Rate Limiting

 Protection and deny lists

 When enableProtection is on, the limiter tracks repeated failures per identifier, IP, user-agent, and country.
-Once a value reaches denyListThreshold, it gets blocked for 24 hours — without even checking the database.
+Once a value reaches denyListThreshold within a rolling 10 minute window, its block is cached for up to 24 hours without checking the database.
+Failures paced wider than that window decay instead of accumulating, so a shared NAT or carrier IP is not blocked by unrelated users' failures spread over days.

 You can also provide static deny lists to block known bad actors immediately.